stlbucket/supanuxtbucket/apps/docs/credentials-flow.md

 [supabase auth docs](https://supabase.com/docs/guides/auth) - learn it.  love it.  live it.

 ## Permissions and Licensing
-A core function of the app and app_fn schema is to derive user claims from the licenses they are assigned.
+A core function of the app and app_fn schema is to derive user claims from the licenses they are assigned and to update them in the ```auth.users.raw_user_meta_data``` field.

-Each application (todo, incidents, your_app) exposes license-types to which users are subscribed.
+Each application (base, incidents, your_app) exposes license-types to which users are subscribed.
 Each license-type has one or more permissions associated with it.

-Claims are the rollup of all of these permissions, as well as a few other useful datapoints and can be obtained by calling ***app_fn.current_profile_claims*** as follows:
+Claims are the rollup of all of these permissions, as well as a few other useful datapoints and can be obtained by calling ```app_fn.current_profile_claims``` as follows:
 ```
 postgres=> select jsonb_pretty(to_jsonb(app_fn.current_profile_claims(id))) as claims from app.profile where email = 'app-admin-super@example.com';
                            claims